centreon/centreon-test-lib/README.md

 ```

 In all cases, the constructor should check for page validity by using
 isPageValid().
+It should throw if the page is not valid.

 ### isPageValid() ###

 This method should check for the validity of the current page relative to
 the class.
-It should throw an Exception in case of error.
+It should return a boolean indicating whether or not the
+current page can be manipulated by this class.

 ## Common interfaces ##